treysis/TTconv/README.md

 time tests.
 USE AT YOUR OWN RISK!
 NO GUARANTEES FOR NOTHING (but it shouldn't be possible to break something the way it works and it can be completely reverted!).
-The code of the utility is very(!) very(!!) ugly(!!!).
+The code of the utility is [very(!) very(!!)] still a bit ugly(!!!).
 I haven't been coding in years.
 So it's possible that there will be some bugs.

-1. Doesn't seem to work with NavCore 9.541.
+1. Doesn't seem to work with some editions of NavCore 9.541, especially on devices with only 32 MB RAM.
 Use previous version!

 2. Should work now also after standby!
 But shows wrong time for some seconds.
 If signal disappears or if it stops working, manual start by additional menu called "TTconv" is possible.
 Not sure if this is fixible, but seems to be just a minor inconvience if any at all.
 I haven't checked thoroughly how this might interfere with any logging, but so far it looked good.
-But don't be confused if you encounter very odd data points:
-   E.g. MiniLog will record some very weird dates during the first seconds after startup.

 3. I haven't tested it for long time.
 Maybe it will stop.
 Just restart as noted under 1.